-- ▶ If the member receives a lump-sum paycheck in one of the years used in the FAS calculation for retroactive Wage increases pursuant to a collective bargaining agreement, the member will not be penalized by the Kingston Limitation.
+▶ If the member receives a lump-sum paycheck in one of the years used in the FAS calculation for retroactive Wage increases pursuant to a collective bargaining agreement, the member will not be penalized by the Kingston Limitation.
 In other words, the Wage increases will be applied to the years in which the money was earned, not the year in which the lump-sum paycheck for the retroactive increases was paid.
-If the member has already retired, their pension will be revised to reflect the increases in Wages. - ▶ Whether or not increases in compensation due to longevity pay or shift differentials can be included in a member's FAS is an issue governed by union contract.
+If the member has already retired, their pension will be revised to reflect the increases in Wages.

+- Whether or not increases in compensation due to longevity pay or shift differentials can be included in a member's FAS is an issue governed by union contract.
 To find out if such additional compensation is pensionable, the member should consult with their public employee union. - Some Wages are excluded from the FAS calculations.
-See the Overtime Ceiling section on page 49, Dual Employment section on page 50, Maximum Compensation Limitations under IRC Section 401(a)(17) section on page 50, and Governor's Salary Compensation Limit section on page 50 for more details.

-LR: Chapter 414 of the Laws of 1983, as amended by Chapter 18 of the Laws of 2012 and further amended by Chapter 510 of the Laws of 2015.
+See the following Overtime Ceiling, Dual Employment, Maximum Compensation Limitations under IRC Section 401(a)(17) and Governor's Salary Compensation Limit sections for more details. - LR: Chapter 414 of the Laws of 1983, as amended by Chapter 18 of the Laws of 2012 and further amended by Chapter 510 of the Laws of 2015; Chapter 56 of the Laws of 2024, Part QQ